astral-sh/ruff/README.md

           Show violations with source code
       --respect-gitignore
-          Respect file exclusions via `.gitignore` and other standard ignore files --show-files
+          Respect file exclusions via `.gitignore` and other standard ignore files --force-exclude
+          Enforce exclusions, even for paths passed to Ruff directly on the command-line --show-files
           See the files Ruff will be run against with the current settings --show-settings